-Student name, identification number and email address may be provided to online providers to facilitate registration on their sites.
+Student name, identification number and email address, and the email address of the parent/caregiver/guardian of the student, may be provided to online providers to facilitate registration on their sites.
 By submitting an application for enrolment, students authorise the school to disclose such personal information to third parties in accordance with this privacy statement.

 Parents and guardians’ access to information

-Under the Education Act 1989 and the National Administration Guidelines, parents and guardians have the right to access information directly relating to matters concerning the education of their child/student.
+Under the Education and Training Act 2020 and the National Administration Guidelines, parents and guardians have the right to access information directly relating to matters concerning the education of their child/student.